 Inner record sleeves provide the first port of call for protection to your vinyl records when in storage.
 Most new releases these days come with paper sleeves.
 Although these are OK, overtime they can scratch away at the record’s surface, so if you’re serious about record storage and protection it’s a good idea to invest in some plastic sleeves.
 You can find them relatively cheap on places like Amazon, or alternatively, visit your local record store where they might be a little more expensive, but likely to be high in quality.
 The staff will be able to give you advice about which ones will be right for you.

 Outer Sleeves For Longer Listening Pleasure

 One of the most important tips for LP storage: MAKE SURE YOU STORE YOUR VINYL UPRIGHT.
-Records lying flat or horizontal increases the chance of warping over time, especially if they are stacked on top of each other.
-Storing records upright allows your vinyl to breath and will give you access to your favourite music in a much easier way.
-Make sure your records don’t lean to the side where possible when in storage, and also don’t squash your records together so tightly in your record shelf or crate that they can be damaged.
+Records lying flat or horizontal increase the chance of warping over time, especially if they are stacked on top of each other.
+Storing records upright allows your vinyl to breathe and will give you access to your favourite music in an easier way.
+Make sure your records don’t lean to the side where possible when in storage, and also don’t squash your records together tightly in your record shelf or crate otherwise they can be damaged.
 Speaking of shelves and crates…

 Record Shelving And Crate Storage Options

 The two best ways to actually store your records for frequent use is either shelving or crates.
 Shelving is probably best if you have a tonne of vinyl, whereas crates probably look more aesthetically pleasing if you only have a small amount.
 Record crates/cases are also needed if you carry them around a lot.